Car parking FAQs

 Over recent months you may have noticed some changes when parking at our pay-and display car parks.
 Found mainly at our coast and countryside places, the car park pay-and-display machines are being upgraded to allow our members to scan their member card for a free parking ticket.
 All pay-and-display machines will be upgraded by the end of 2017.

 The great thing about this is that every time you scan your card, the place you are visiting will get an allocation of National Trust funds, which will be used to maintain and improve facilities and footpaths.

-Don’t worry if you don’t have your card with you initially, your 2017 car sticker will still be valid for free parking at these sites.
-But do remember, you should always carry your member card with you when visiting ours places for your free entry and parking benefits.
+You should always carry your member card with you when visiting our places for your free entry and parking benefits.

 Listed below are some of the most frequently asked questions; please have a look and if you have any further questions, let us know as we will be updating these as the project progresses.

 Why is scanning of member cards at pay-and-display sites being introduced?

 Currently we have no way of monitoring the overall use of the majority of our coast and countryside car parks as we only have a record of the number of visitors who pay for parking.
 Scanning of member cards for your free parking will enable us to understand just how many people are using our car parks and when.